HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-cooperative_multirobot_systems.md

  - human-aware adaptation in multi-agent systems,
  - cooperative control in continuous action spaces,
  - packet loss or latency during agent-agent communication.

+# References

+[1] Oliver Kroemer, Scott Niekum, and George Konidaris, "A review of robot learning for manipulation: Challenges, representations, and algorithms," Jul.
+2019, arXiv:1907.03146.
+[2] Jens Kober, J. Andrew Bagnell, and Jan Peters, "Reinforcement learning in robotics: A survey," _The International Journal of Robotics Research_, vol. 32, no. 11, pp. 1238--1274, Sep.
+2013, doi:10.1177/0278364913495721.